refi64/rejit/utf/README.rst

 utf
 ===

-This is a copy of the utf-related files from https://github.com/0intro/libregexp.
+This is an extract from plan9port's libutf, located at `the plan9port website <http://swtch.com/plan9port/unix/libutf.tgz>`_.